mrf345/django_gtranslate/README.md

 <h1 align='center'> django_gtranslate </h1>
 <h3 align='center'>
-    A Django app to add Googletrans google translation to the template with ability to cache translation to external pretty .json file.
+    A Django app to add google translation to the template and adds view for dynamic translation, finally stores it in the database
 </h3>

 ## Install:

 #### - With pip
 > - `pip install Django-Gtranslate` <br />